Welcome to English

 - Be accountable for what we say and how we say it.

-At KS4, students progress to more advanced G.C.S.E study.
-The exam board specification is Edexcel for English Language and Eduqas for English Literature, currently.
-Throughout KS3, students will have learned all the skills necessary to grapple with more challenging texts, both conceptually and linguistically.
-They will be prepared to read with a critical perspective and build on their early studies in a seamless way, drawing connections between context and text, understanding how the English language has steadily evolved and being able to identify subversion and intertextuality, due to their core knowledge from KS3.
+At KS4, students progress to more advanced G.C.S.E study, building on a rigorous and rich foundation.
+The exam board specification is Edexcel for English Language and Eduqas for English Literature.
+Throughout KS3, students will have learned all the skills necessary to grapple with more challenging texts, both conceptually, contextually and linguistically.
+They will be prepared to read with a critical perspective and build on their early studies in a seamless way, drawing connections between context and text, understanding how the English language has steadily evolved and preparing them optimally for potential study at KS5.

 English Curriculum Documents